 Ibanez, PRS, and Other Designs

-There are many other electric guitar designs out there that don’t necessarily fit into one of these categories.
-Ibanez and PRS are two examples of companies that make great guitars with their unique designs.
+There are many other electric guitar designs out there.
+Some don’t necessarily fit into one of these categories.
+Ibanez and PRS are two examples of companies that make great guitars.
+Each with their own control designs.

 With these designs, you will find:

-These designs are far more simple, you can still switch between the two pickups, but the tone control adjusts both of them.
+These designs are far more simple.
+You can still switch between the two pickups, but the tone control knob adjusts both of them.
 The volume knob is much the same and controls the output over the entire guitar.

-More players prefer these controls because they are very simple and don’t clutter up the guitar body.
+More players prefer these controls because they are very straightforward.
+They don’t clutter up the guitar body.
 Many people like the Les Paul guitar, but get confused with the controls.

-It’s also worth mentioning that this basic control layout is typically where you will find push-pull switches for coil tapping and phase inverting.
+This control layout is typically where you will find push-pull switches.
+Both for coil tapping and phase inverting.
 It depends on the brand, of course, but it’s the simple layouts that can offer the biggest gains.

 Some guitars are unique when it comes to the control scheme.
 The Fender Jaguar is one such guitar that features a series of slide switches.
 The guitar itself is similar to the Stratocaster but only has 2 pickups.